zizroc/villager/README.md

   simulator$run_model()
 ```

-## Advanced Usage
+### Advanced Usage

 In the examples above, the default properties of agents and resources were used.
 It's possible that these won't cover all the needs for more diverse models.
 There are vignettes on extending the agent and resource classes to handle these situations.
+Vignette examples include

+- Agents with geographic bindings (lat/long coordinates): Example how to bind agents to spatial locations and model interactions between them
+- Multi-village simulation: Example on how to move agents and resources between villages
+- Extended resources: Extending resources to cover more complex cases

 ## Contributing